-Algorithms for the local model: Although the demand for privacy-preserving algorithms operating in the local model has increased in recent years, particularly among practitioners [17, 35], fewer such algorithms are known [39, 19, 8, 13, 5].
-Furthermore, the utility of the resulting data obtained through these algorithms is significantly limited compared to what is possible in the trusted curator model, as shown experimentally [15, 21] and theoretically [22].
 Our contribution: Our work significantly improves upon the known results by developing application-specific local privatization algorithms that work in combination with the trusted curator model algorithms.
 Specifically, our insight of providing all users with differential privacy guarantees but achieving it differently depending on whether or not they trust the data curator, enables an efficient privacy-preserving head list construction.
 The subsequent usage of this head list in the algorithm operating in the local model helps overcome one of the main challenges to utility of privacy-preserving algorithms in the local model [15].
 Moreover, the weighted aggregation of probability estimates obtained from algorithms operating in the two models (that explicitly factors in the amount of noise each contributed), enabled remarkable utility gains compared to usage of one algorithm's estimates.
 As discussed in Section 4.2.2, we significantly outperform the most recently introduced local algorithm of [34] on metrics of utility in the search context.

-Figure 16: NDCG statistics for AOL and Yandex data sets for various head list sizes and a range of ε values.
+Figure 16: NDCG statistics for AOL and Yandex data sets as a function of ε for select head list sizes.